erictsai1208/f1-2021-dash/README.md

 Contributions are always welcome.
 See the [contributing guidelines](https://github.com/erictsai1208/f1-2021-dash/blob/main/CONTRIBUTING.md) for more information.
 Please note that the repository contains a [code of conduct](https://github.com/erictsai1208/f1-2021-dash/blob/main/CODE_OF_CONDUCT.md) file and that contributors should abide by the things outlined there.

+## License

+f1-2021-dash was created by Eric Tsai.
+It is licensed under the terms of the MIT license.

 ## Reference

 The datasets used in this app are from [Formula 1 World Championship (1950 - 2022)](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020?select=lap_times.csv) on Kaggle and from [Formula 1 Datasets](https://github.com/toUpperCase78/formula1-datasets) on Github.